The Sopranos: 2022 Chevrolet commercial

 Jamie-Lynn Sigler and Robert Iler reprised their roles as Meadow and A.J.
 Soprano in a Chevrolet television commercial initially broadcast in 2022 during Super Bowl LVI.
 David Chase directed the commercial and treated it as a continuation of The Sopranos story.
 At Chase's insistence, former Sopranos director of photography Phil Abraham performed the filming.
 The ad recreates the opening-title sequence of The Sopranos, with Meadow driving a Silverado EV (as opposed to Tony's Chevrolet Suburban) and meeting A.J. at Bahrs Landing, featured in The Many Saints of Newark.
 Along the way, she passes some Sopranos landmarks including Satriale's.
 Chase wanted the commercial to continue the intrigue surrounding The Sopranos finale: besides the visual allusion to the episode with Meadow's parking, Chase intentionally left open why Meadow and A.J. were at the restaurant and who they could be meeting there.

+Reboot chances

+In an interview with The Independent journalist Annabel Nugent in February 2026, Sopranos regulars Michael Imperioli and Steve Schirripa conceded that James Gandolfini's death in 2013 ended the chance for a Sopranos reboot series.

 Merchandise

 Home media

 The first four seasons of The Sopranos were released on VHS in five-volume box sets which lack bonus material.

 All six Sopranos seasons were released as DVD box sets, with the sixth season released in two parts.
 A complete series box set was released in 2008.

 The sixth season was released on Blu-ray Disc and HD DVD in 2006 and 2007.
 The first season was released on Blu-ray in 2009.
 A complete series box set was released in 2014.
+The entire series is set to be released on 4K Blu-ray on December 8, 2026.